 PRINCIPAL ACCOUNTABILITIES (Includes some or all of the following)

-Bachelor's degree in Education, Student Development, Counseling, or related field.
-Experience performing the duties of this job may substitute for the degree requirement on a year-for-year basis.
+Bachelor’s degree in Education, Adult Education, ESL, or related field.
+Master’s degree in same desirable.
+Experience performing the duties of this job may substitute for the degree requirement on a year for year basis.

 KNOWLEDGE, SKILLS, AND ABILITIES